AckerlyXu/heima/articles/iot-hub/iot-hub-what-is-iot-hub.md

-<properties
+---
- pageTitle="Azure IoT Hub overview | Azure"
+title: Azure IoT Hub overview | Azure
- description="Overview of the Azure IoT Hub service: what is iot hub, device connectivity, internet of things communication patterns, and service-assisted communication pattern" services="iot-hub" documentationCenter="" authors="dominicbetts" manager="timlt" editor=""/>
+description: Overview of the Azure IoT Hub service: what is iot hub, device connectivity, internet of things communication patterns, and service-assisted communication pattern

-<tags
- ms.service="iot-hub"
- ms.devlang="na"
- ms.topic="get-started-article"
- ms.tgt_pltfrm="na"
- ms.workload="na"
- ms.date="01/31/2017"
- ms.author="dobett"
- wacn.date=""/>
+services: iot-hub
+documentationCenter: ''
+authors: dominicbetts
+manager: timlt
+editor: ''

+ms.service: iot-hub
+ms.devlang: na
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 01/31/2017
+ms.author: dobett
+wacn.date: ''
+---

 # Overview of the Azure IoT Hub service
 Welcome to Azure IoT Hub.
 This article provides an overview of Azure IoT Hub and describes why you should use this service to implement an Internet of Things (IoT) solution.
 Azure IoT Hub is a fully managed service that enables reliable and secure bidirectional communications between millions of IoT devices and a solution back end.
 Azure IoT Hub: